radapdal/process/webdevelopmentworkflow.md

 If the UAT returns with additional requests, which it almost always will, take time to review the new requirements.
 Note that the initial committed requirements at this point has already been fulfilled, and other issues from the next sprint might take priority.

-To process these, treat them as Additional Requests and see (Additional Requests mid-Sprint and How to Deal with them)[#Additional-Requests-mid-Sprint-and-How-to-Deal-with-them].
+To process these, treat them as Additional Requests and see (Additional Requests mid-Sprint and How to Deal with them)[#additional-requests-mid-sprint-and-how-to-deal-with-them].

 Failed issues by client review will undergo change rollback and is recycled back to the workflow.